grahamwjohnson/KenazLBM/docs/index.md

 conda env create -f https://raw.githubusercontent.com/grahamwjohnson/KenazLBM/main/environment.yml
 ```

 # Model Usage

 ## Option 1: Running Command-line Interface with KenazLBM Models

-File Format Assumptions:
+The 'kenazlbm' package can now be used within the conda 'lbm_env' environment.

-.EDF format
+IMPORTANT: File Format Assumptions:

-Sampling frequency is multiple of 512 Hz
+1) All files are .EDF format
-File name must be formatted as: "<subject_id>_<MMDDYYY>_<HHMMSSSS>" where SSSS is seconds and deciseconds.
+2) Sampling frequency is multiple of 512 Hz
-Example is "Epat27_02182020_17072099"
+3) File name must be formatted as: "<subject_id>_<MMDDYYY>_<HHMMSSSS>" where SSSS is seconds and deciseconds: Example is "Epat27_02182020_17072099"

-Directory structure must be formatted as:
+IMPORTANT: Directory structure assumptions:

 ```bash
 parent_dir